The wonderful website tricycle.com provides the following information in relation to the Noble Eightfold Path

 Right Understanding is the understanding of things as they are, and it is the Four Noble Truths that explain things as they really are.
 Right Understanding therefore is ultimately reduced to the understanding of the Four Noble Truths.
 This understanding is the highest wisdom which sees the Ultimate Reality.
 According to Buddhism there are two sorts of understanding: What we generally call understanding is knowledge, an accumulated memory, an intellectual grasping of a subject according to certain given data.
 This is called “knowing accordingly” (anubodha).
 It is not very deep.
 Real deep understanding is called “penetration” (pativedha), seeing a thing in its true nature, without name and label.
 This penetration is possible only when the mind is free from all impurities and is fully developed through meditation.

 From this brief account of the Path, one may see that it is a way of life to be followed, practiced and developed by each individual.
 It is self-discipline in body, word and mind, self-development and self-purification.
 It has nothing to do with belief, prayer, worship or ceremony.
 In that sense, it has nothing which may popularly be called “religious.”
-It is a Path leading to the realization of Ultimate Reality, to complete freedom, happiness and peace through moral, spiritual and intellectual perfection.
+It is a Path leading to the realisation of Ultimate Reality, to complete freedom, happiness and peace through moral, spiritual and intellectual perfection.